otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

     have its own key material.
   * The application will send the messages to the specific device depending on the unique instance tag.
-  * Alice will receive all messages to all the devices she supports.
-She will answer back to all the devices listed as 'sender's instance tag' in the messages Bob sent.
+  * Alice will receive all messages in all the devices she supports.
+Bob will receive all messages in all the devices he supports.
+She will answer back by performing the same mechanism.

+// TODO: instance tags will have to be generated prior to

 #### Proposal for OTR version 4 and XMPP